Contemporary-Physicslab/TN2985/book/chapters/Experiment_2_spectral_lines.md

 What is the smallest difference in wavelength that you can determine using this set up?
 What is the resolving power of this set up?
 What is the expected, theoretical value for the resolving power?
 What can be done to improve the results?

-**\underline{Finally}**ons for the improvement of the experiment and the manual or ideas about what you would like to research with the used instruments, please mail to:  c.f.j.pols@tudelft.nl
+**Finally**ons for the improvement of the experiment and the manual or ideas about what you would like to research with the used instruments, please mail to:  c.f.j.pols@tudelft.nl

 ## Appendix
 For the calculation of the weighted average you need to first calculate the weights, this is done in the following way: